| |

 • Pecorino Romano Cheese: The sharper the cheese, like Pecorino, the better.

-• Fresh Lemon: Optional, but it does add a wonderful brightness to this dish.
+• Fresh Lemon: Adds a wonderful brightness to this dish.

 See the recipe card below for more information on ingredients and quantities.

-1. Shred the zucchini (skin on): Use the coarsest shred on your shredder then drain the zucchini in a colander for about 5 minutes to eliminate much of the water.
+1. Grate the zucchini (skin on): Use the coarsest option on your grater, then drain the zucchini in a colander for about 5 minutes to eliminate much of the water.

 2. Boil the orzo: Use a large pot of boiling salted water to cook the orzo.
 Reserve 1 cup of pasta water.